Turkcell/FastLogin-Android/README.md

 ## 3. SDK Initialization

 Initialization of the SDK is completed in two stages.
 In the first stage the DGLoginCoordinator is created by using Builder Pattern.
-When building  DGLoginCoordinator, appId is required where theme and language parameters are optional.
-In the second stage the call to one of the main flows(e.g. call startForLogin, startForSwitchAccount, startForRegister) is needed.
+When building  DGLoginCoordinator, appId is required where language is are optional.
+In the second stage the call to one of the main flows(e.g. call startForLogin) is needed.

 Optional Parameters;
-* theme: default theme of the application exists.
-See Section 10.
 * language: default language is TR
 * environment: default environment is PROD